LazyJJ-dev/LazyJJ/website/src/content/docs/tutorials/edit-mid-stack.md

 description: Make changes to commits in the middle of your stack
 ---

+> **This is the workflow Git makes painful and JJ makes trivial.**

-This tutorial shows how to modify commits that aren't at the top of your stack - a common need when responding to PR feedback.
+This tutorial shows how to modify commits that aren't at the top of your stack—a common need when responding to PR feedback.
+Research shows 18 out of 20 major JJ resources praise automatic rebasing as the killer feature.

 ## The Scenario